Quick inner navigation:

 Ethereum CDF Trading Guide

 Ethereum is a decentralized blockchain network used to run smart contracts.
 Ethereum tokens are referred to as Ether coins and abbreviated with the token symbol, ETH.
-With the introduction of Cryptocurrency to the list of tradeable assets on CFDs brokers, traders can now capitalize on the volatile nature of cryptos and bet on the rise and fall of the value of different Cryptocurrencies.
+With the introduction of Cryptocurrency to the list of tradeable assets on CFDs brokers, traders can now capitalize on the volatile nature of cryptos and speculate on the rise and fall of the value of different Cryptocurrencies.
 Example of such a cryptocurrency is Ethereum.
 This made it possible for traders to also enjoy the thrill of at Ethereum CFD trading.

 CFD stands for “Contract for Difference.”
 This is a contract which serves to exchange the disparity in the value of a financial instrument which in this case is Ethereum from the time at which the contract is opened to the time at which the contract is closed.

 Traders and investors are attracted to the phenomenal rise and fall in the value of Ethereum which paves way for the prospect of unparalleled returns.
 However, since CFD trading is prone to high fluctuations in price, you should only invest money you can afford to lose.
+Please remember that your capital is at risk.

 What is Ethereum CFD?